 This post may contain affiliate links.
 Please read our disclosure policy.

-Make the perfect boiled corn on the cob.
-Learn how long to boil corn on the cob and the best ways to serve it.
+Learn how long to boil corn on the cob, what to add for the best flavor, and how to serve it simply and beautifully.

 Kitchen thongs holding a the perfect boiled corn on the cob.

-Boiling corn on the cob is one very simple way to enjoy corn.
 That’s why I’m sharing with you a very simple way to prepare it at home.

 The simple method and ingredients make this boiled corn recipe unique.